ConfusedHello/DLSR-Gimbal/JOURNAL.md

 So what do I actually need?
 (Hint: this is where we establish our *scope*) Personally, my camera setup without a cage weighs approximatly 1.2kg, well under the Ronin S' 3.6kg limit or the Ronin 4 Mini's 2kg limit - so a single-handle gimbal should do fine.
 We'll need it to handle somewhere around 2kg, so let's set that as our target.

 To summarise:
-- I will be desiging a 3-axis, single-handle handheld gimbal
+- I will be designing a 3-axis, single-handle handheld gimbal
 - The gimbal must support up to 2kg

-Tomorrow's journal will probably not be as detailed as this one, definately spent too long on it.
+Tomorrow's journal will probably not be as detailed as this one, definitely spent too long on it.

 **Time spent: 4hrs**